DeezjaVu/php-json-bookstore/docs/README.md

 * Remove any existing children from the table body (`tbody.removeChild()`).
 * Loop through the list of `books` that we just received.
+* For each book:
-* For each book, create a template clone (which represents a table row).
+  * Create a template clone (which represents a table row).
   * Populate the table row with the book's data.
   * Define event handlers for the update and delete button for each table row.
   * Store the book data as `json` in a hidden `input` field so we can access it later (e.g. when the update or delete button is clicked).
   * Add the table row to the table body.

 The one thing you may not be familiar with is the `template clone` part.
 It's a nice, easy and clean way to predefine html snippets for later use.
 And even though they are defined in the `<body>` of the document, they are not rendered by the browser.
 They're basically just sitting there waiting to be cloned.